Until Dawn: Rush of Blood: Reception

-The game received mixed reviews.
+Until Dawn: Rush of Blood received "mixed or average reviews", according to the review aggregator Metacritic.
 Critics praised the game's atmosphere, but criticized the short length and the repetitive nature of the game.
 IGN criticized the game for "failing to deliver anything new or remarkably exciting" but mentioned that the shooting mechanics were simple and well responsive.
 GameSpot faults the game of its predictable frights, short length and dumb enemies but praised the game's visuals.
+GamesRadar+ praised the horror atmosphere of Rush of Blood, writing, "The scares spread across the seven levels are masterful.
+As was evident from the original game, Supermassive has done its horror homework".

+Destructoid liked the use of the PlayStation Move controllers throughout the game, feeling they made the gunplay more engaging, "Good luck trying to wrap your brain around aiming at two different sections of the screen at once, which provides a new challenge that you can’t really replicate with a standard controller".
+Game Informer noted that the game could make players nauseous on roller coaster segments and didn't evolve the light gun genre meaningfully, "it doesn’t do anything bold or particularly innovative in the world of game design".

 Sequel

-On November 2, 2022; it was announced that a spiritual sequel to the game called The Dark Pictures: Switchback VR and will be released as part of The Dark Pictures Anthology.
+On 2 November 2022; it was announced that a spiritual sequel to the game called The Dark Pictures: Switchback VR and will be released as part of The Dark Pictures Anthology.
 Described as a "fast-paced roller coaster action-horror shooter where every move you make, and everything you see, could mean the difference between life and death."
-It will be released sometime in 2023 along with several other VR games as part of Sony's PS VR2's launch line-up.
+It was released on 16 March 2023 along with several other VR games as part of Sony's PS VR2's launch line-up.